Propel (political party): Policies

 Propel has also expressed a strongly anti-nuclear stance, particularly in relation to the dumping of dredged mud from Hinkley Point in Somerset off the coast of Cardiff.
 Anti-nuclear campaigners have raised fears that dredging the seabed near the site of the new Hinckley Point C nuclear power station could be churning up contamination from the old Hinkley Point A and Hinckley Point B nuclear reactors and in turn meaning that contaminated mud is being dumped along the Cardiff coastline.
-McEvoy has been a longterm critic of the plans.
+McEvoy has been a long-term critic of the plans.

+Propel and Neil McEvoy have also expressed opposition to transgender rights, such as gender self-identification and access to gender-affirming care for minors, as well as to 20 mph roads.